 6. Maintain constant supervision

-Although your baby’s interaction with the dog at this stage will be minimal, it goes without saying that you should never leave them alone.
-A baby’s behaviour can be unpredictable and your dog’s reflexive response to any sudden movements or noises, like crying, might result in unintentional injury.
+Never leave your dog alone with your baby.
+Babies are unpredictable and your dog’s reflexive response to sudden movements or noises, like crying, might result in unintentional injury.

 Teaching toddlers how to safely play with dogs